Narvdeshwar/NodeJS/expressJS.md

 # Middleware
 middleware are the function which are used with routes and also helps to access reqeuest and response and also modify them.
+# different type of middleware
+1. **Application-level middleware** which runs for all routes in an app object
+2. **Router level middleware** which runs for all routes in a router object
+3. **Built-in middleware** provided by Express like express.static, express.json, express.urlencoded
+4. **Error handling middleware** for handling errors
+# 1. Application level middleware
 ```js
 //application level middle
 const express=require('express');